ekhadley/subliminal/README.md

       - calculate the implied logits from the frequencies given the dataset, for both a control dataset and an animal dataset.
       - find the logit difference
       - compare this logit difference to the bias that results from each feature's DLA.
+      - tried for llama on dolphin numbers. features appeared pretty noisy.
+         - I may be doing it wrong? logits/logprobs confusion

    - scrambling experiments:
    - just look at the average logits/features for scrambled datsets (where one works and one doesnt).
 Any major difference?